“The Lightroom catalog is corrupt and cannot be repaired.” Words that strike fear into Lightroom users worldwide.

 - Find your catalog backups folder.
 By default, they’ll be in a Backups folder next to your catalog, but you may have chosen a different location in the backup dialog.

 - Inside the Backups folder are a series of subfolders.
 The name of each subfolder is the date and time the backup was created.
-Open the most recent backup folder and inside it you’ll find a backup catalog with the same name as the original.
+Open the most recent backup folder and inside it you’ll find a zip file holding your backup catalog.
+The zip file will have the same name as your catalog, making it easy to identify.

 - COPY that backup catalog back to the usual catalog folder.
 There are 2 reasons we’re copying it, rather than opening it in its current location.
 Firstly, it’s easy to forget where your catalog is stored if it’s buried deep in a backup subfolder.
 Also, you don’t want to work directly on the last good backup, just in case you do something wrong.
 Working on a copy means you can restore from this backup again.